gneu42/Triple-Decky/README.md

 #### Update 6_3
  This update concern all **Filament Path revision B and C for Sturdy Bunny**.
 The ECAS is moved 4mm out to enable the insertion of the PTFE tube inside the part.
 I recommend to use it over the previous versions.
- * This allow for easy threading of the filament and keeps also the geometry for Endless Spool fuction.
+ * This allow for easy threading of the filament and keeps also the geometry for Endless Spool function.
- * It avoid the ECAS to go slowly out of its cavity after some time.
+ * It avoids the ECAS to go slowly out of its cavity after some time.

 <center><img src="Images/C63.JPG" width="250" alt="C6 bearing"><img src="Images/Diff-C63.JPG" width="250" alt="C6 bearing"></center>